Sanglorian/orcus/Orcus Player Options - current.md

 ## Half-Elf

 Half-elves mature at the same rate humans do and reach adulthood around the age of 20.
 They live much longer than humans, however, often exceeding 180 years.

-Half-elves share the chaotic bent of their elven heritage.
-They value both personal freedom and creative expression, demonstrating neither love of leaders nor desire for followers.
-They chafe at rules, resent others' demands, and sometimes prove unreliable, or at least unpredictable.

 Half-elves are about the same size as humans, ranging from 5 to 6 feet tall.

 ### Half-Elf Traits

 Your half-elf character has some qualities in common with elves and some that are unique to half-elves.

-***Ability Score Increases:***
+***Ability Score Increases:*** Pick two of:

 * +2 Constitution
+* +2 Wisdom
-* +2 Wisdom OR Charisma
+* +2 Charisma

 ***Size:*** Your size is Medium.